cauchi94/airbnb-customer-sentiment/README.md

 # airbnb_customer_sentiment

 ## Description
-Analysis of text data by extracting the main topics from airbnb dataset using Latent Dirichlet Allocation (LDA) and then Regression Analysis to interpret the topics.
+Analysis of text data by extracting the main topics from airbnb dataset using **Latent Dirichlet Allocation (LDA)** and then **Linear Regression** to interpret the topics.

 ## Business Need